ahmadreza-log/opticore/README.md

 - Harden installations by disabling XML-RPC, blocking anonymous REST requests, and hiding version metadata.
 - Remove miscellaneous render-blocking items such as RSS feeds, self-pingbacks, and HTML comments.
 - Persist settings using the WordPress options API with a zero-configuration setup.
+- Harden direct-access surface area by shipping `index.php` stubs in all plugin directories.

 ## Requirements